massdriver-cloud/oci/README.md

 ## Repository Naming

-This registry supports the standard OCI repository naming convention with strict `namespace/name` format:
+This registry supports the standard OCI repository naming convention with strict `namespace/name`, `org/team/project`, or whatever wild ass `/` party you can dream up.

+- ✅ `myapp` - Single-level names
 - ✅ `myorg/myapp` - Standard namespace/name format
-- ✅ `library/nginx` - Library namespace
-- ✅ `company/project` - Company namespace
-- ❌ `myapp` - Single-level names not supported
-- ❌ `org/team/project` - Multi-level namespaces not supported
+- ✅ `org/team/project` - Multi-level namespaces

-Repository names must follow the pattern `{namespace}/{name}` where:
-- `namespace`: Organization, user, or library identifier
-- `name`: The specific image/artifact name
+- IT CAN JUST KEEP GOING (I THINK)

 This ensures consistent routing and storage organization while maintaining compatibility with standard container registry conventions.

 ## Installation

+**This is not yet production-ready.**

 The package can be installed by adding `oci` to your list of dependencies in `mix.exs`: